Create a Commit Action

 stk run action .

-file.
+At this point, the Action will show as questions the inputs you added to your action.yaml file.
 You must answer the questions to continue.
-Consider the example inptus presented previously and answer them:
+Consider the example inputs presented previously and answer them:

 ?
 Personal Access Token: add your PAT token

 ?
-Organization Name: add your repository name
+Organization Name: add your organization name

 ?
-Repository Name: add your repo name
+Repository Name: add your repository name

 ?
 Commit message: commit-test